rishuriya/Jovian-Perspective/README.md

 ```bash
     pip install -r requirements.txt
 ```
-To run the project, run the following command
+To run the project, use the following command

 ```bash
     python start.py